ministryofjustice/modernisation-platform/terraform/github/README.md

 # Modernisation Platform - GitHub

-This directory creates and maintains GitHub the following for the Modernisation Platform:
+This directory creates and maintains the following GitHub resources for the Modernisation Platform:
   - repositories
   - team membership
   - team access to repositories